Last updated: May 8, 2026

 Day 2 – July 28

-We’ll spend the day on the Giza Plateau, home to the Pyramids and the Great Sphinx.
-Our day will also include a visit to the latest marvel in engineering – the Grand Egyptian Museum, conceived by a team of Irish architects.
+We’ll spend the day on the Giza Plateau, home to the Pyramids and the Great Sphinx, with a visit to the Grand Egyptian Museum — conceived by a team of Irish architects and one of the latest marvels in engineering.

 Today we will visit the Great Pyramid at night and the Sphinx enclosure in daylight.